luqmanarifin/bebas-sumpah/README.md

-# READ ME
+# Bebas Sumpah, your secure mobile client

 A secure mobile email client, embedded with digital signature using Elliptic Curve Digital Signature Algorithm and SHA-1.
 Encrypted with Bonek Encryption Algorithm (BEA), symmetric block cipher encryption.

-What user can do with this mobile email client :
+What user can do with this mobile email client:

 1. Get public key and private key for Elliptic Curve Digital Signature